 Helen is responsible for the day-to-day operations of the Centre.
 She plays a key role in relationship and partner management, including working with and managing staff, students, clients and circa.
 200 volunteer lawyers who work with the QMLAC in each academic year.

 Meghan is responsible for managing the Public Legal Education, Street Law and Collaborative Projects which the Queen Mary Legal Advice Centre run.
 These include Street Law Projects like I am You and other collaborations such as our Tribunal Project with Z2K.
-She coordinates and implements any new projects that the Queen Mary Legal Advice Centre undertakes, including the development of new ideas and areas of interest for the Queen Mary Legal Advice Centre.
+She manages and implements any new projects that the Queen Mary Legal Advice Centre undertakes, including the development of new ideas and areas of interest for the Queen Mary Legal Advice Centre.

 Dimples provides assistance to the Queen Mary Legal Advice Centre Coordinators.
 As well as dealing with client enquiries Dimples leads student reflection sessions (known as Breakfast Club) and proof reads client letters with students.